SatwikaKadiyala/SatwikaKadiyala/README.md

-# 🚀 AI/ML Enthusiast | Data Science Explorer 📊 | Ex-Intern at Airbus ✈️
+# 🚀 AI/ML Enthusiast | Data Science Explorer 📊 | Intern at Airbus ✈️

 ## 🌟 About Me
 Passionate about Artificial Intelligence 💡, Machine Learning 🧠, and Data Science 📚.